jakehuang03/bookbot/doc/EndUserDocumentation.md

 ## 2. Features

-1. Sign Up, Login and Create a Profile
+1. Sign Up, Login and Create a Profile, also can use google login
 <!-- screenshots of the website -->
 2. Explore Books by Name and Genre, and Upload Your Own Books